2D Studio further develops the skills of drawing and painting using various techniques in a variety of media.

 This laboratory based course centers on the understanding of the structure, function, and interaction of living organisms.

-A basic laboratory oriented science program that centers on the understanding of the structure, function, and interaction of living organisms.
+A laboratory-oriented science course that centers on the understanding of the structure, function, and interaction of living organisms.

-This is a junior and senior level course that teaches students to use mathematics in the workplace, as well as in one’s personal life.
+This is a senior-level course that teaches students to use mathematics in the workplace, as well as in one’s personal life.
 Topics include banking, credit, loans, insurance, budgets, sales, and marketing.

 This beginning Ceramics and Sculpture course will take the student through fundamental hand building techniques focusing on both functional and sculptural ceramics.
 They will be introduced to a variety of concepts in three dimensional art which will lead to a wide range of projects.